MicrosoftDocs/memdocs/memdocs/intune/user-help/install-a-new-version-of-the-company-portal-app.md

 - Windows 11

-Get the latest version of the Company Portal app on your Android, iOS, macOS, or Windows device.
+Get the latest version of the Microsoft Intune Company Portal app on your Android, iOS, macOS, or Windows device.
+We recommend always using the latest version of the Company Portal app because it contains the latest bug fixes and security updates.

 Your organization may require you to update the app on your device when:

 * A newer version of Company Portal becomes available.
 * Your version of Company Portal is no longer supported.

 If an update is required, you'll receive a notification from Company Portal.